 The CEA includes clawback provisions that will require Bercen to reimburse the State, with interest, proportionate to any nonperformance against critical commitments in the CEA (principally payroll and taxable purchases obligations).
-Specifically, the company must reimburse 6.0 percent of any shortfall relative to payroll obligations and 4.0 percent of any shortfall relative to taxable purchases commitments.
+Specifically, the company must reimburse 6.0 percent of any shortfall relative to payroll obligations.